 I have a UCLA English degree and live in Los Angeles with my wife and son.
 Born in Santa Monica, Calif., I spent my childhood in the nearby San Fernando Valley.
 Later, my family moved to a rural Sierra Nevada town where I learned to appreciate dirt roads, starry skies, and polyhedral dice.
 A budding fantasy portfolio convinced me to parley my writing skills into gas money, so at age sixteen I began freelancing newspaper features.
 I won Time’s national student essay contest a year later and became one of the magazine’s contributors during college, launching a twenty-three-year run... and my career as a writer.

 “Genius, billionaire, playboy, philanthropist.” --Tony Stark, describing himself in The Avengers

 Okay, how about "novelist, thousandaire, husband, father” instead?
 And a Will Ferrell lookalike too... or so everyone tells me.
 (Truth is, I don't see it.
 Do you?)
-I write fantasy and paranormal thrillers, a fancy way of saying I like imagining stuff.
+I write SF/fantasy thrillers, a fancy way of saying I like imagining stuff.
 In my secret identity of mild-mannered science journalist, I reported more than sixty Time magazine cover stories over (gasp) two decades.